tigermursa/JavaScript-Mastery-2024/Advance-Js-Course/Module-2/01.Event-loop/README.md

 The event loop processes micro tasks before callbacks, ensuring that higher-priority tasks are executed promptly.
 Understanding this distinction is important for managing the order of execution in asynchronous JavaScript code.

 The micro task queue is for quick, important jobs like Promise callbacks.
 The callback queue is for bigger, less urgent tasks like timer or I/O callbacks.
 The event loop tackles micro tasks first, making sure important things happen fast.
 Knowing this helps handle the order of execution in async JavaScript code

+## so Micro task = VIP , Callback = normal people